rudymatela/concise-cheat-sheets/README.md

 tools.
 Currently:

 * A [Haskell Cheat Sheet] -- version 0.6
+* A [Capture The Flag Cheat Sheet] -- "alpha" version
 * A Template Cheat Sheet
 * A LaTeX cls file, for the creation of sheets.